-The Indonesian Island of Flores is a large island located in eastern Indonesia and is part of the Lesser Sunda Islands.
-The Island of Flores has been known to Europeans for centuries dating back to the 16th century when the Portuguese colonised the island.
+The Indonesian Island of Flores is a large island located in eastern part of the country and is part of the Lesser Sunda Islands.
+The Island of Flores has been known to Europeans for centuries dating back to the 16th century when the Portuguese set up a colony there.
 What is remarkable is that even with the presence of Europeans for a period of hundreds of years the culture of the island is still regarded as very traditional.
-Visitors to Flores are amazed at how undeveloped it is and how pronounced can be that feeling of stepping back in time to a simpler, slower way of life.
+Visitors to Flores are amazed at how undeveloped it is and how pronounced is the feeling of stepping back in time to a simpler, slower way of life.

 Flores, Indonesia Poll

 I recently travelled in Flores and had a wonderful time.
 I'd like to share this experience with you and provide some information on travelling in Flores .
 I made a plan to fly from the airport in Bali to Flores' largest town, Maumere on the far eastern side of the island of Flores.
 Maumere is the biggest town in Flores and therefore has the largest airport (which is actually tiny!).

 Maumere airport is the only airport I've ever been to where taxi drivers were actually waiting on the runway to meet us / hound us as we stepped off the aeroplane!
 From Maumere my plan was to travel to the village of Moni and visit the crater lakes of Kelimutu volcano (this was the original hook that interested us – a volcano with 3 crater lakes of varying colours at its summit).
 From Moni village we would continue heading west through Flores until we got to the port town of Labuan Bajo on the far west of Flores.
 From Labuan Bajo we’d make our way back towards Bali by sea and somehow visit the islands of the Komodo Dragon.